About 3 months ago, I attended my first hackathon ever. I dusted off my 4 year -dated windows laptop.

 Macbooks have a far better overall usage of screen real estate.
 Because it has native desktop modes built in, it’s very seemless to switch from one application to another.
 Works great for dual screen setups

 Macbooks suffer from having one vendor selection for an external monitor.
 With windows, you could run dual USB to output an additional feed.
 Doing this on macbook forces the CPU fan to spin at full capacity.
-And its really annoying.
+Which gets very loud and distracting.

 The only option is to use an external HDMI port (assuming you have one, post 2015 models don’t).